Hotels4Teams

 Which hotels in Las Vegas, Nevada offer free parking?

-Which hotels in Las Vegas, Nevada have a pool?
+Which hotels in Las Vegas, Nevada have an outdoor pool?

 Which hotels in Las Vegas, Nevada have suites or extra space?

-Which hotels in Las Vegas, Nevada have an in-room kitchen or kitchenette?
+Which hotels in Las Vegas, Nevada have laundry facilities?

 Ready to book in Las Vegas?